ducakar/TextureReplacer/README.md

 stock textures and customise your Kerbals.
 More specifically, it can:

 * replace stock textures with custom ones,
-* assign personalised head and suit textures for each Kerbal,
+* assign personalised skin and suit textures for each Kerbal,
 * assign suits based on class and experience level,
 * toggle between EVA suit and IVA suit without helmet in breathable atmosphere,
 * add reflections to parts and helmet visors and